Pamdenec, New Brunswick

 "Pamdenec" is a Maliseet name, meaning "little hill".
-The village was formerly called Hillside and in 1866, under that name, was a farming community consisting of approximately 75 families.
+The community was formerly called Hillside and in 1866, under that name, was a farming community consisting of approximately 75 families.

 In 2011, the area was listed on the Canadian Register of Historic Places for its cultural value as the site of a group of summer cottages owned by members of the Jewish community of Saint John, mainly from the 1920s to the 1960s.